tom-halpin/pe-dojo-book/content/001b-cast.md

 ## Our Cast

+This book has several characters which play a role throughout the story.
-Before we proceed lets take a few minutes to catch up with some of the Pet Clinic crew and to meet some new friends from the other companies in the Universal Imports Group.
+Before we proceed lets take a few minutes to meet some of the Pet Clinic crew and some people from the other companies in the Universal Imports Group.

 We will share in their challenges, opportunities and achievements as our story unfolds.

-This book has several characters which play a role throughout the story.
-Some of these characters were originally introduced in the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).

 Charlie has gathered the following key individuals together from across the group to lead the adoption of Product Engineering in the Universal Imports Group under a program called **Overlook**.